wlim33/rust-spades/readme.md

 For a complete description of the crate, check the docs.rs [page](https://docs.rs/spades/).

 ## Contributing
-If there is a feature you would like to see added, please feel free to make an open an issue or pull request.
+If there is a feature you would like to see added, please feel free to make an open an issue or pull request!